akshatsabavat/Rocketsearch.io/README.md

-# GoogleClone
+# Rocketsearch.io

-Google search engine clone using the google clone API documentation
+A beautifull and clean search engine built using the Google API frame work

 ## Tech stack used:

-React.js, Tailwind
+React.js, Scss